YangletLiu/Fingerprint_Indoor_Localization_Tensor_GAN/README.md

 > pillow 5.0.0
 > pickle 0.7.4

-A code for the original GAN.py with a generator and a discriminator.
+A code for the original GAN.py with a generator and a discriminator, tested at link: https://github.com/hust512/Tensor-GAN

 A code for a TGAN.py with a regressor and a discriminator.